rafaelaudy/my-trips-oscars/README.md

 Pet project to register and remember the best moments of your trips

 To run just do the usual, install packages, run `npm run build` and run `npm start`.

+# Next steps
+Just to remember where I stoped :p

+* Refactor folder structure
+* Implement source maps
+* Continue with the static layout